qrzn23/min/wip/magick/content.md

 In the third, identity is attained by sympathy.
 It is very difficult for the ordinary man to lose himself completely in the subject of a play or of a novel but for those who can do so, this method is unquestionably the best.

 Observe: each element in this cycle is of equal value.
 It is wrong to say triumphantly “Mors janua vitæ”, unless you add, with equal triumph, “Vita janua mortis”.
 To one who understands this chain of the Aeons from the point of view alike of the sorrowing Isis and of the triumphant Osiris, not forgetting their link in the destroyer Apophis, there remains no secret veiled in Nature.
-He cries that name of God which throughout History has been echoed by one religion to another, the infinite swelling paean I.A.O. !^[This name.
+He cries that name of God which throughout History has been echoed by one religion to another, the infinite swelling paean I.A.O.!^[This name.
 I. A. O. is qabalistically identical with that of The Beast and with His number 666, so that he who invokes the former invokes also the latter.
 Also with AIWAZ and the Number 93.
 See Chapter V.]

 ### Chapter II — The Formulae of the Elemental Weapons